taylorpoulin/truefacts.online/index.md

 ### The prime age for starting your own consulting business is 37.

 ### People who have recently had their pancreas removed blink 4% faster than those who have not

+### The fullness of a mans beard is inversely proportional to his ability to peel potatoes.